Terms And Conditions

 – Cookies means small files that are placed on Your computer, mobile device or any other device by a website, containing details of your browsing history on that website among its many uses.

-– Website accessible from https://www.TrueCrt.com and subpages where Crt’s are shown.
+– Website accessible from https://www.TrueOriginal.com and the subpages where the digital Documents are shown.

 The use of the Cookies